jgarza9788/OSMC_Basic/README.md

 # Pluging In

-Connect the HDMI cable in
+Connect the HDMI cable in.
 Then connect the micro usb power cable in.
+...make sure your TV/monitor is on the correct channel.

 # What is OSMC?